 (d) the Goods are merchantable, of good quality and fit for the purposes made known by Carters to the Supplier (expressly or by implication) and that the Supplier represents to Carters;

-(e) any information relating to the Goods provided to Carters is true and correct and is not misleading; and
+(e) any information relating to the Goods provided to Carters is true and correct and is not unsubstantiated, false or misleading in a material particular or because of a material omission; and

 (f) any intellectual property rights or other proprietary rights of any third party will not be infringed by the supply to, use or sale of Goods by Carters.

 13.2 The Supplier represents and warrants to Carters that: